Tips and tricks Best practice guides, FAQ & more

 Improving IT support and service delivery has always been a common goal for most companies.
 However, the increasing demands from digital transformation have put pressure on businesses to streamline all processes.

-ServiceNow is a single data model enterprise could platform, meaning that each customer gets their own copy – or instance – of ServiceNow in the cloud.
+ServiceNow is a single data model enterprise cloud platform, meaning that each customer gets their own copy – or instance – of ServiceNow in the cloud.
 These are rarely built in the same way, so each organization has its own custom ServiceNow instance.

-Not only that, businesses also adapt and evolve across time, and so does their ServiceNow instance.
+Not only that, but businesses also adapt and evolve across time, and so does their ServiceNow instance.
 In order to keep up with business demands, instances are continuously changed or upgraded.

 It is common knowledge in the software testing world that whenever a change is made to an application, no matter how minimal, this may affect existing functionality.
 Therefore, every time something is changed in an organization’s instance, its functionality must be tested.

 However, it doesn't stop there, as frequent updates from ServiceNow will lead to the same need: more testing to make sure that ServiceNow’s update didn’t ruin any of your business-critical processes.
 Twice a year, ServiceNow releases new updates with bug fixes, and functional and performance upgrades.
 Every time there’s an update, you should mitigate any possible risk to your own organization’s instance.

 If you want to learn more about why testing ServiceNow is necessary, read our blog post Why You Need Automated ServiceNow Testing.